wso2/docs-is/en/identity-server/6.1.0/docs/deploy/configure-user-stores.md

 ![user-store-types]({{base_path}}/assets/img/deploy/user-store-types.png)

 !!! info
-Starting from update level <update_level>, the circuit breaker for userstores is introduced to ignore unavailable userstores, ensuring smooth operations in the Identity Server.
+Starting from update level 6.1.0.185, the circuit breaker for userstores is introduced to ignore unavailable userstores, ensuring smooth operations in the Identity Server.
 If it is necessary to enable this behavior, add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file: